drakonli/solid-and-other-drugs/single-reponsibility-principle.md

 *Class "DB" could further be separated into "Connection" and "Repository", but you should choose how to separate you classes yourself.*

-And maybe, JUST MAYBE, you'll say - "HEY!
-That shit looks familiar!".
-Remember that Active Record pattern?
-[Ye, it violates the SRP principle][3].
+Does BadUserEntity class seem familiar?
+That's because it's Active Record pattern.[And yes, it violates the SRP principle][3].
 Remember all those protected/private (God, I hope you at least know about encapsulation) methods you cramped into one class?
 Well, my friend, you've created a lot of problems for someone.
 Maybe even for yourself.